margols/330-PLP/README.md

 - Double clicking on the class type results in an addtional tab which displays the object properties and values

 <img width="361" alt="Screen Shot 2022-12-04 at 9 44 01 PM" src="https://user-images.githubusercontent.com/113360762/205538009-553d4fd9-1317-48a5-8b15-2df72f0686a7.png">

-## Project: UNO
-- This is a basic template for creating an UNO game using object oriented programming aspects
--

 --------------------------------------------------------------------------------------------------------